 In the spiritual tradition that flows from Egypt to France to the Celtic islands, the emphasis is not on Original Sin by rather Original Blessing.
 In this worldview, nature is good and glorious.
 Where we err is when we become unnatural, like a tree that grows crooked because of circumstance.
 WE need to learn to open and grow towards the light, to cultivate the pathway of virtue and tune our hearts to the Good, the True and the Beautiful

 In this view, the seed of goodness and beauty is planted inside the depths of each human heart.
-We need to connect to the Root of Goodness, and then, like an exquisite vineyard or tree, we will naturally blossom, grow and bear fruit.
+We need to connect to the Root of Goodness, and then, like an exquisite vineyard or tree, we will blossom, grow and bear fruit.
 The nature of a human being fully awake and alive, in Hildegard's view, is to become a fountain of creativity, a blossoming branch.
-In her theology, the best example of the Greening Power of God is Mary who because she was so deeply rooted in the divine, bore the fruit that was Jesus.
+In her theology, the best example of the Greening Power of God is Mary who, because she was so deeply rooted in the divine, bore the fruit that was Jesus.

-What are the practices that can cultivate our own inner flowering?
+What are the practices that can nourish our own inner flowering?
 Silence, song, study, connection with the natural world are the things to cultivate so that we can open the doors of our imaginations and take root in our hearts so that we might become "monos" ( "singular"), at one with our selves and in tune and living in harmony with the Divine Symphony.

 Recommended Readings: Desert Fathers and Mothers, Christine Vaulter Paintner In the Heart of the Desert: The Spirituality of the Desert Fathers and Mothers, John Chryssavgis The Alphabetical Collection, Benedicta Ward Conferences, John Cassian Listening to the Heartbeat of God, John Philip Newell